bag3318/RockPaperScissors/docs/Code.md

       def final_outcome(pl,co) # define final outcome method return :WIN  if pl > co
         return :LOSE if pl < co
-        return :TIE  if pl = co # this can never happen due to the code in the play method, but it is worth noting end
+      end
     end
   end